Geosciences

 The majority of offices, laboratory, and lecture facilities used by the Department of Geosciences are housed in the Baylor Sciences Building.
 Additionally, many specialized laboratories are located in the Carlile Geology Research Center, which is adjacent to the Baylor Sciences Building, including laboratories for rock crushing, sawing, and thin-section preparation, as well as for environmental geology, hydrogeology, geophysics, and petrology.

 The department has a variety of analytical facilities and equipment used for research and teaching.
 Geophysical equipment is available for work in applied seismology, gravity, magnetic, and electrical methods.
-Equipment includes gravity meters, a magnetometer, a conductivity meter, a resistivity meter, a 12-node multi-channel seismic system equipped with 4.5 Hz geophones, and 25 broadband seismic stations, including Nanometrics Trillium Compact sensors and Reftek 130 digitizer/recorders.
+Equipment includes gravity meters, a magnetometer, a conductivity meter, a resistivity meter, a nodal seismic system equipped with 4.5 Hz geophones, and 25 broadband seismic stations, including Nanometrics Trillium Compact sensors and Reftek 130 digitizer/recorders.
 The department’s Scintrex CG-6 gravity meter detects accelerations on the order of 10-8 m/s-2, and a mounting tripod allows for the measurement of vertical gradients in Earth’s gravity field.

 Heavy equipment available includes a trailer mounted drill rig with mud rotary, auger, and coring capabilities, a vibracoring system, and a sub-bottom acoustic profiling system.
 A Cesium 137 analyzer is available for age-dating sediments and soils.
 Students interested in the engineering/hydrogeology aspects of geology have at their disposal digital data loggers and transducers to instrument aquifers, watersheds, and slopes.
 These data collection systems allow for monitoring remote sites and permit downloading of information directly to laptop computers or tablets.
 A Time Domain Reflectometry (TDR) volumetric moisture probe allows for rapid in situ characterization of volumetric soil moisture, integral to water infiltration and recharge studies.
 A Guelph permeameter is available for characterization of in situ permeability.
 A Percival E-35VL growth chamber, a Thermoscientific RS485, and a VWR 89511-428 Forced Air Microbiological Incubator are available for algae growth experiments for biofuel research.